-If sender's utility is globally strictly concave, the unique outcome in both games is no revelation.
-If the sender's utility is globally strictly convex, the unique outcome in both games is full revelation.
+Thus, if the mediator's utility is globally strictly concave, the unique outcome in both games (the MP game and in the BP game) is no revelation.
+If the mediator's utility is globally strictly convex, the unique outcome in both games is full revelation.
 If both the sender's and the mediator's utilities are linear, then any outcome can be sustained in equilibrium.

-At this point, to be able to say more about outcomes, i need to start narrowing down the scope of utilities.
-Toward this end, suppose that the receiver's utility is convex (or at least piece-wise convex), and the sender benefits from persuasion (in the language of Kamenica and Gentzkow (2011)).
-The first result that i can state has to do with comparing two MP games where the preferences of the mediator are different; namely the set of outcomes when $u^M = u^R$ is a subset of the set of equilibrium outcomes when $u^M = u^S$.
+At this point, to be able to say more about outcomes, ones needs to start narrowing down the domain of utility functions.
+Toward that end, suppose that the receiver's utility is convex (or at least piece-wise convex), and the sender benefits from persuasion (in the language of Kamenica and Gentzkow (2011)).
+The first result has to do with comparing two MP games where the preferences of the mediator are different; namely the set of outcomes when $u^M = u^R$ is a subset of the set of equilibrium outcomes when $u^M = u^S$ .